tfchurch/sumo-hakyll/pages/smt/rules.md

 #Registration
 ###Deadline and Fees###
+The regular registration deadline and payment deadline have passed.
+However, if you are still interested in participating, we are offering late registartion.

-The registration deadline is on 11:59 PM Pacific time on **January 21st**, and the payment deadline is on **January 23rd**.
-The fee for registering teams before the registration deadline is &#36;10 per person.
-Registration may still be available after the registration deadline, but is subject to availability and a late fee.
+The late registration deadline is on 11:59 PM Pacific time on **February 3rd**, and the late payment deadline is on **February 5th**.
+The fee for late registration is &#36;15 per person.
+Registration may still be available after the registration deadline, but is subject to further availability constraints and late fees.

 ###Payment###
-Teams may pay by check, made payable to the Stanford University Mathematical Organization, or cash.
+Teams may pay by check, made payable to the Stanford Uneversity Mathematical Organization, or cash.

-Payment should be mailed to:
+Payment must be postmarked by the payment deadline, and should be mailed to:

 Stanford University Mathematical Organization
 P.O.
 Box 20141